- Outgoing congressman Ralph Hall, 91, is the oldest sitting member of Congress

 Congressman Ralph Hall underwent surgery to repair damage to his hip after a car accident, his office said Sunday.

 Hall, a Texas Republican and the oldest sitting member of Congress, was airlifted to the hospital Saturday following the accident.

 Doctors at the Medical Center at Plano said the surgery was successful and that the 91-year-old is expected to make a full recovery.

 The congressman is in good spirits, his office said.
 No surprise, given that he apparently took being airlifted in stride, joking with paramedics on the way.

-Rep. Ralph Hall was being driven by his friend, 73-year-old Howard Zielke, when someone turned into them and collided with their vehicle around 2:50 p.m.
-(3:50 p.m.
-ET) in Fannin County, the Texas Department of Public Safety reported.
+Hall was being driven by his friend, 73-year-old Howard Zielke, when someone collided with their vehicle Saturday afternoon in Fannin County, Texas, the state Department of Public Safety reported.